30 Worst Things You Can Do If You're Trying to Lose Weight

 You Forget to Exercise

 According to recent research published in the journal Applied Physiology, Nutrition, and Metabolism, weight loss programs that formally include an exercise routine are significantly more effective for weight loss and improved health than diets without recommended sweat sessions.
 Dr. Conrad Earnest, lead co-author of the study, recommends an exercise routine that includes both aerobic and strength training.
-Before you hit the weights, don’t miss these 24 Things No One Ever Tells You About the Gym.

 You Go Too Hard Too Fast